Bigg Boss 11 Courtroom Drama REVIEW: The Task Could Have Been Fun; Contestants Spoiled The Game!

 Hina-Vikas

-Vikas lashed out at Hina for pointing such a silly thing and it felt backward.
-He also asked Hina if it was necessary to ask husband's permission everytime (even to use bathroom)!
+Vikas lashed out at Hina for pointing such a silly thing.
+He also asked Hina whether it was necessary to ask husband's permission every single time (even to use bathroom)!
 Bandgi and Sapna felt that (pool activity) wasn't a valid point!

 Arshi Vs Hina & Priyank